shadow-WVFB-logo-2015_white

 SB 581 By Senator Oliverio.
 Bill provides that 4-H and FFA members may receive excused absences with opportunity to make up any missed schoolwork.
 Passed Full Senate.
 Sent to House Education.
 WVFB supports.

 SB 701 By Senator Woodrum.
 Bill reclassifies forestry equipment as Class 1 to provide tax benefit to forestry businesses in order to classify forestry as part of agriculture under West Virginia Code 11-8-5.
 Sent to Natural Resources.
 Passed.
 Sent to Finance.
+Passed Senate.
+Sent to House Finance.
 WVFB monitoring.

-The following bills were introduced during Week 5 (March 10-14):
+The following bill was introduced during Week 5 (March 10-14):

-SJR 14 By Senato Barrett.
+SJR 14 By Senator Barrett.
 Resolution sets up general homestead tax exemption if a constitutional amendment is approved by voters.
 Exemption would be raised from $20,000 to $25,000 and provide for periodic increases until exemption reaches $40,000.
 If passed, amendment would also grant the Legislature, effective January 1, 2027, the authority to make any other changes to the homestead exemption.
 Sent to Judiciary.
 (Similar bills SB 724 and HB 3451.)
+Similar bill SB 724 on second reading Full Senate.
+Passed Senate.
+Sent to House Finance.
 WVFB monitoring.

 The following bills were introduced during Week 6 (March 17-21):

 SB 801 By Senator Woodrum.
 Bill establishes West Virginia Public Waterway Access Act.
 Bill directs Department of Highways in cooperation with Department of Natural Resources to develop guidelines.
-If enacted, bill as written would allow DOH to write rules to permit public access to waterways potentially across private land.
+If enacted, bill as written would allow DOH to write rules to permit public access to waterways potentially adjacent to private land.
 Sent to Natural Resources.
+On second reading Full Senate.
+Passed Senate.
+Sent to House Government Organization.
 WVFB opposes.

 SB 844 By Senator Rucker.
 Bill exempts certain quail possessed for agricultural purposes from game preserve license requirement.
 Sent to Agriculture.
+Passed.
+On third reading Full Senate.
+Passed Senate.
+Sent to House Government Organization.
 WVFB monitoring.

 HB 3504 By Delegate Burkhammer.
 Bill originated in House Rules.
 Bill classifies licensed stockyards, licensed slaughter facilities, and commercial poultry production and processing facilities as critical infrastructure facilities.
 On first reading Special Calendar.
+Passed Full House.
+Sent to Senate Judiciary.
 WVFB supports.